 Here are a few suggestions to get you moving if you’re stuck:

 - Keep it simple: Complex backstories give you less to develop later on.
-Don’t develop the whole story for them but allow it to evolve over time.
-If you start with an encyclopedia, there’s nothing to discover.
+Don’t develop the whole story for them, but allow it to evolve over time.
+If you start with an encyclopaedia, there’s nothing to discover.
 Establish five things that happened in their past.